HashimAlHasani/React-Notes/README.md

 # #########################################################################################
 # Part.69 - Routing and Parameters - Next.js

+- Next.js is going to use a naming conventions and folder structure to automatically route different urls to pages.

+- Following with the code I created a new github repository called `react-next`: [Github-Repository](https://github.com/HashimAlHasani/react-next)

 # #########################################################################################
 # Part.68 - Intro to Next.js Static Site Generation + Server Side Rendering